Whether you’re an employer or an employee, here are some 10 tips to effectively work from home.

 If you’re part of a family or shared household, it can help to establish rules about distracting you during the working day – that earlier tip about having an office door could come in handy here.

 How to work from home effectively when social media is just a click away?
+One of the most effective tips to work from home is to stay away from social media during work hours.

 Job one is to delete any desktop apps you have on your work laptop, as these make it easy to check and update social media, and they can also send you notifications that actively disrupt your concentration.